 N and P

-You might sometimes see something like “12N14P”.
-The number before the letter N means the number of electromagents in stator, and the number before P means the number of permanent magnets in the motor.
+You might have seen something like “12N14P” printed on the box of a motor.
+The number before the letter N means the number of electromagnets in the stator, and the number before P means the number of permanent magnets in the motor.

-Most motors have the same 12N14P configuration, some lower KV motors would have more electromagnets and permanent magnets to help increase torque more efficiently (and thus more expensive).
-While it’s good to know what this is, it’s not an essential piece of information when picking motors.
+Most motors in RC have the same 12N14P configuration.
+Some lower KV motors might have more electromagnets and permanent magnets to help increase torque more efficiently (and thus more expensive).
+While it’s good to know what this is, it’s not an essential piece of information when picking motors especially for mini quad.

-Most of the times by knowing frame size, we can estimate what sort of motor we should use.
+Most of the times by knowing frame size, we can estimate what motor size we should use.
 This is because frame size limits props size, and prop size limits motor size and KV.
-But anyway, always check motor thrust test data to verify the current draw does not exceed safety rating of the motor, when pairing the propellers you want to run.
+But anyway, always check motor thrust data to verify the current draw does not exceed safety rating, when pairing the propellers you want to run.

-This table is only a simplified example to give you some ideas and assumes you are running 4S LiPo battereies, you might see people using slightly higher or lower KV motors than this table suggests.
+This table below is only a simplified example to give you some ideas.
+It assumes you are running 4S LiPo batteries.
+You might also see people using slightly higher or lower KV motors than this table suggests.
 Frame size is referring to wheelbase (aka diagonal motor to motor distance).

 |Frame Size||Prop Size||Motor Size||KV|